Bullying Prevention and Management

 An independent third party is:

-A person employed within the University who is independent of the Faculty/ Section and who has sufficient seniority and experience to undertake an investigation and make an impartial determination of the facts of the matter based on the balance of probabilities; or
+A person employed within the University who is independent of the School/ Section and who has sufficient seniority and experience to undertake an investigation and make an impartial determination of the facts of the matter based on the balance of probabilities; or

 A person external to the University who is suitably qualified and experienced to undertake workplace investigations.